FelixOnline/v2/content/articles/2012-10-18-facing-up-to-dementia.md

  - /science/2698/facing-up-to-dementia
 imported: true
 comments:
+ - value: >
- - We are ageist We fear our own end of life We fear dementiaSad but true stuff
+     We are ageist.
+We fear our own end of life.
+We fear dementia. <br> <br>Sad but true stuff.

 # Article Taxonomies
 categories: